 If I would have taken the time to actually understand financial language, I would have seen that dividends were being paid to me as cash.
 Since I was signed up in their dividend reinvestment plan, that cash was automatically buying me more shares of stock.
 The 8th wonder of the world, compound interest, was working for me throughout my entire childhood and I didn’t even know it.

-I’m 35 years old now, and now that I can read those financial statements I get in the mail, I can appreciate how those original 25 shares of stock were seeds that have now grown into a forest of 471 shares and growing every day without me doing anything.
+Today, I’m 37 years old, and now that I can read those financial statements I get in the mail, I can appreciate how those original 25 shares of stock were seeds that have now grown into a forest of 471 shares and growing every day without me doing anything.
 XCEL Energy share price is now worth around $40 a share.
 Do the math.
 You’ll see that my original $300 birthday present when I was born is now worth $20,000.
 What’s that forest of money going to look like if I don’t touch it and let it compound for another 30 years? $100,000? $250,000?

 I don’t tell this story to promote XCEL Energy stock.
 Individual stock picking can be a dangerous game.
-I just think it’s an awesome, tangible example illustrating the power of compounding interest when an investment seed is fertilized with time and left to grow.
+I just think it’s an awesome, example illustrating the power of compounding interest when an investment seed is fertilized with time and left to grow.

 Albert Einstein once called compound interest, “The 8th wonder of the world.”
 If Albert Einstein takes the time to describe a theory all of us can have in our lives with such powerful words, that means it’s probably a concept worth the time to learn more about and fully understand.